CCurl/MachineForth/README.md

 # MF  - Inspired by Chuck Moore's "Machine Forth" and the MuP21 processor.

+# NOTE - this was boen out of intellectual curiosity and was ever intended to be actually used by anyone.

 MF is a Machine-Forth like system based on the MuP21 opcodes, with some liberties taken.

 MF is minimal to the extreme; it is implemented in one source file of about 250 lines of C code.